-"Even offering to pick up groceries for an elderly neighbor or family member who may not feel comfortable going to the grocery store due to the COVID restrictions," says Esfahani.
+"Even offering to pick up groceries for an elderly neighbor or family member who may not feel comfortable going to the grocery store," says Esfahani.
 "We know that volunteering can make up for the loss of meaning that commonly occurs in loneliness and during the winter months there are still plenty of opportunities to volunteer and engage in behaviors that matter."

 She recommends researching local charities to see if they have ways that you can volunteer your time virtually or in a safe, non-contact way.